-- Regular Critical and Creative Thinking Track - Science in a Changing World Track (SICW) (as of November 2019: currently not accepting new applications for this track)
+- Regular Critical and Creative Thinking Track - Science in a Changing World Track (SICW) (as of November 2019: currently not accepting new applications for this track).
 The choice of the Science in a Changing World track previously allowed students to substitute science-themed courses for the typical required courses in the regular track.
 See Appendix D for full descriptions of all required and elective courses.

 The entire program can be completed at a distance.
-Many courses are available as synchronous online sections - some students attend class on campus by registering for a face-to-face section.
-Distance students then register for the corresponding online section and attend class meetings through video web conference, participating live in all activities and discussions with those attending face-to-face.
-A few electives are only offered fully online, and so face-to-face students may end up having to take some courses this way.
+Some courses are available in a hybrid format, where class meetings are held on campus, but those at a distance join the meetings through video conference, participating live in all activities and discussions along with those who are attending in person.
+A few electives are offered only in fully online format, and so local students may end up having to take some courses this way.

 The CCT program is located in the College of Education and Human Development.
-Many administrative details about registration, costs, and college policies can be found here: https://education.umb.edu/academics/graduate_program/critical_and_creative_thinking_ma
+Many administrative details about registration, costs, and college policies can be found here: https://education.umb.edu/academics/graduate\program/critical\and\creative\thinking\ma